 Effective.
 Efficient.
 Farmer-Driven.

 Success for soybean farmers in today's market takes more than just a good harvest.
 Increasing demand for soybeans is an essential part of the equation.
-The soybean checkoff helps facilitate market growth and creation by funding and directing marketing, research and commercialization programs.
-By building demand both at home and abroad, the soybean checkoff helps ensure a strong and profitable future for U.S. soybean farmers.
+The soy checkoff helps facilitate market growth and creation by funding and directing marketing, research and commercialization programs.
+By building demand both at home and abroad, the soy checkoff helps ensure a strong and profitable future for U.S. soybean farmers.

 How does the soybean checkoff work?